AI Recruiting

 Key Technologies Powering Voice AI:

-- Speech Recognition: Converts candidate speech to text with 98%+ accuracy
+• Speech Recognition: Converts candidate speech to text with high accuracy using models like Whisper and Deepgram

 The Business Case: Why Voice AI Matters